FlorianStuettgen/EvoSec-Lab/docs/04-Network-Topology.md

 # 04 – Network Topology

-EvoSec uses a multi-zone, segmented network topology to isolate different parts of the lab and control traffic flow.
+SOC_Replay uses a multi-zone, segmented network topology to isolate different parts of the lab and control traffic flow.

 ## Zones / VLANs